shanmukh1608/Sentiment-Analysis-COVID19-Tweets/README.md

   <img src="https://user-images.githubusercontent.com/47854124/205942796-93ccb92e-34a5-4aa1-8a40-8c43808f2161.png"/></p>
 <h4 align="center">Table 1 - Topic Modeling Results for First Wave</h4>

-Table 1 elaboartes the different coherence metrics for each of the models.
+Table 1 elaborates the different coherence metrics for each of the models.
 The UMass Coherence Score is an intrinsic measure while the CV Coherence Score and the UCI Coherence Score are extrinsic measures that consider external benchmark datasets while evaluating topic coherence.
 Based on a combination of the three coherence scores, we can conclude that the LSA_BERT model results in the most coherent topics for the first wave.
 Table 2 summarizes the topic modeling results obtained for the second wave.
 For the second wave, the best topic coherence is obtained for 6 clusters for the LSA_BERT model, while LSA_VADER produces the best topic coherence for 8 clusters.
 Based on the different coherence measures for the different topic models, we can observe that the LSA_BERT model results in the most coherent topics for the second wave.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/47854124/205947809-fefec6f1-a858-4d77-b14b-2604dc253f8f.png"/></p>